HARPA vs StackState

 What is this tool?

-HARPA is a browser extension that automates tasks and extracts data.
+HARPA is a browser extension that automates tasks and extracts data from web pages using AI.

 How much does it cost?

-HARPA offers a free plan and paid plans starting at $20/month.
+HARPA offers a free plan with basic features and paid subscriptions for advanced automation.

 Does it have a free plan?

-Yes, HARPA has a free plan with basic features.
+Yes, HARPA provides a free plan suitable for individual users with limited automation needs.

 What integrations does it support?